randomtruffles/Dominion_League/rules.md

 By mutual agreement, you and your opponent may change the table settings specified in [4.5](#4.5) and [4.6](#4.6) as follows:

 <a name="4.7.1"></a>4.7.1.
-For games using expansions, you may agree to turn on "Respect liked cards".
+For games using expansions and a Card Pool Level of 2 or higher, you may agree to turn on the "Liked" option for "Respected Cards".

 <a name="4.7.2"></a>4.7.2.
 You may agree to generate a full kingdom using a public 3rd-party kingdom generator, such as the !mix command in Discord.
 You may not agree to use private 3rd-party kingdom generators, such as phone apps.

 <a name="4.7.3"></a>4.7.3.
 You may agree to turn on "Rated game".

 #### <a name="4.7.4"></a>4.7.4.
-Select Kingdom Cards
+Kingdom Options

-Under "Select Kingdom Cards", you may agree to...
+Under "Kingdom Options", you may agree to...

 <a name="4.7.4.1"></a>4.7.4.1.
-Use the checkboxes on the left to only allow cards from certain expansions.
+Use the expansion toggles to only allow cards from certain expansions.

 <a name="4.7.4.2"></a>4.7.4.2.
-Use the expansion buttons at the top to require cards from certain expansions.
+Use the card buttons at the top to require cards from certain expansions.

 <a name="4.7.4.3"></a>4.7.4.3.
 Require a maximum of either one card or one landscape.

+<a name="4.7.4.4"></a>4.7.4.4.
+Change the Card Pool Level.

 ### <a name="4.8"></a>4.8.
-New expansions
+New cards

-Per [4.6.7](#4.6.7), the default card pool for Kingdom generation each season includes all expansions.
+Per [4.6.7](#4.6.7), the default card pool for Kingdom generation each season includes all cards.
 However, either player may opt to remove new expansions from Kingdom generation.

 <a name="4.8.1"></a>4.8.1.
-An expansion is considered new if it was released after the end of the previous Dominion League season.
+An expansion is considered new if its initial version was released after the end of the previous Dominion League season.
+For example, Allies, which was released in the final week of season 50, would be considered new for season 50, but not for season 51.

+<a name="4.8.2"></a>4.8.2.
+Previews of expansions are always considered new.

+<a name="4.8.3"></a>4.8.3.
+Something about second editions???

+<a name="4.8.4"></a>4.8.4.
+Promotional cards are not considered new expansions.

+<a name="4.8.5"></a>4.8.5.
+Rules changes, wording changes, new card errata, etc., do not cause cards or expansions to be treated as new.

 ### <a name="4.9"></a>4.9.
 Undos